daronphang/coding_resources/python/task_queues/celery.md

 ```

 ### Starting Celery and Configurations
 Need two terminals, one to start Flask and other to start Celery worker.
 If running Redis locally, can use Docker.
+To trigger celery worker, need to activate virtualenv first and ensure directory in which celery cli is called is one level higher.

 ```
-docker run -d -p 6379:6379 celery
+docker run -d -p 6379:6379 celery celery -A myassistant.app.celery worker -l INFO
 ```

 ### Integration with Flask